Skip to Main Content

  Does the point of view appear objective and impartial?

- Are there political, ideological, cultural, religious, institutional, financial or personal bias?
+ Is there political, ideological, cultural, religious, institutional, financial or personal bias?